Any commands or file paths in this document assume that you are inside the bundler/ directory of the rubygems/rubygems repository.

 If you’d like to submit a pull request for any of the primary commands or utilities on the Bundler documentation site, please follow the instructions above for writing documentation for man pages from the

-rubygems/bundler repository.
+rubygems/rubygems repository.
 They are the same in each case.

 .ronn files from the

-rubygems/bundler repository for the primary commands and utilities documentation is all you need 🎉.
+rubygems/rubygems repository for the primary commands and utilities documentation is all you need 🎉.
 There is no need to manually change anything in the

 rubygems/bundler-site repository, because the man pages and the docs for primary commands and utilities on the Bundler documentation site are one in the same.
 They are generated automatically from the